2. Delegations, Authorisations and Appointments

 Instruments of Delegation, Authorisation and Appointments

 Financial delegations are enacted through the Secretary’s delegation instruments available on the intranet.
-Authorisations and appointments are enacted via formal instruments.
-Sample authorisation and appointment letters and schedule are included in FMM Forms folder.
+Authorisations and appointments are enacted via formal instruments (letters).
+Sample authorisation and appointment letters are included in FMM Forms folder.
+Also under the forms folder is an authorisations and appointments management tool to assist finance managers in organising their work units.

 Letters of instruction must be issued to officials occupying positions, including on a temporary basis, with authorisations and appointments.
 Letters of instruction should clearly indicate the name of the official, the title of the position held, the position number (where applicable) and the responsibilities and functions of the official in relation to the authorisation or appointment.